KentStateWeb/rwd/_posts/2017-12-11-office-hours-presentations.md

 ## Self & Group Assessment

-After Tuesday you'll still need to submit a separate survey that evaluates your individual and team performance.
+After Tuesday, you'll still need to submit a separate survey that evaluates your individual and team performance.
 Please wait until you've submitted your projects before taking the survey.
 This is the last assignment you'll submit for RWD!

 <a class="button small" href="http://rwdkent.com/class/assignments/assessment/">Access the Group/Self Assessment</a>